gambitph/Stackable/readme.txt

 * New: Global Colors
 * New: Global Typography
 * Fixed: Speed improvements
+* Fixed: Some popup settings close right away when clicking in Firefox

 = 2.10.4 =
 * Fixed: Some responsive font-sizes won't apply